 National EDDS

 The University of Maryland provided CESAR with funding from 2017-2020 to pilot EDDS in 7 hospitals in Maryland.
-The success of the pilot project led the Office of National Drug Control Policy (ONDCP) to sponsor the subsequent Phase I project (2020-2021), which expanded EDDS to 8 hospitals outside of Maryland.
-ONDCP funding of Phase II (2021-2023) is enabling the addition of 23 hospitals affiliated with HCA Healthcare.
+The EDDS system now includes two programs: National EDDS and Maryland EDDS (MD-EDDS).
+The success of the pilot project led the Office of National Drug Control Policy (ONDCP) to sponsor National EDDS starting in 2020-2021.
+National EDDS now includes 30 hospitals in 16 states.

 Methodology